kevgo/kevgo/README.md

   properties from codebases and Git repositories.
 - [VSCode Markdown IDE](https://github.com/kevgo/vscode-markdown-ide) provides
   IDE-grade editing of Markdown files in VSCode.

-I also open-sourced a number of language-specific libraries.

 ### Libraries